 And I also use brigadeiro in these recipes:

 And seriously that texture!
 I mean, it speaks for itself!
+When you bite into a brigadeiro truffle, it completely melts in your mouth.

 If you make this recipe, please tag me on Instagram!
 I love seeing what you create, and I am so appreciative!